Position

 What does a Phlebotomy Director do?

 A Phlebotomy Director oversees the operations of a phlebotomy department.
-This role involves managing a team of phlebotomists to ensure they collect blood samples accurately and efficiently.
-The director coordinates with other healthcare professionals to meet patient needs.
-They also handle scheduling, training, and performance evaluations for the team.
+This role involves managing a team of phlebotomists to ensure they perform their duties effectively.
+The director coordinates training programs to help staff stay updated on best practices.
+They ensure all procedures are safe and comply with health regulations.
+The director also handles scheduling and staffing to meet the department's needs.

 View Phlebotomy Director jobs nearby